 So you want to know what you might catch when fly fishing on the ocean?
 Here’s a quick guide to the main types of gamefish you might come across:

-When you’re going on saltwater fly fishing, you will often find barracuda feeding in the flats.
+When you’re going on saltwater fly fishing, you will often find barracuda when you’re going on flats.
 As they have great vision and can see up to 20 ft away, choose a clear line so as not to spook them, and tie on a needlefish fly for the best results.

 If you see dorado around, opt for darker flies that will make a splash and create a silhouette.
 These two techniques are sure to capture the dorado’s attention and draw it towards your fly.

-When saltwater fly-fishing in tropical waters, bonefish are one of the most common gamefish you’ll see.
+When saltwater fly-fishing in tropical waters, bonefish are one of the most common gamefish you will see.
 Sight-fishing for bonefish is a lot of fun – try patterns that resemble the bonefish’s natural forage of crabs, shrimps, and other crustaceans.

-Smaller tarpon will go for minnow and crab flies, but if you’re after the big ones, you’ll need to size up your patterns.
-Stock a few EP Tarpon Streamers and Tarpon Mouse flies in your box so you’re ready if you spot a mighty tarpon on the horizon.
+Smaller tarpon will go for minnow and crab flies, but if you’re after the big ones, you will need to size up your patterns.
+Stock a few EP Tarpon Streamers and mouse pattern flies in your box so you’re ready if you spot a mighty tarpon on fly on the horizon.

-Large striped bass in particular will give you a run for your money, so make sure you have lots of backing on your reel.
-Lefty’s Deceivers and Clouser Minnows work well for hooking stripers.
-If you’re into peacock bass fly fishing, try to throw your line into moving waters and be prepared for a fight!
+Large striped or peacock bass in particular will give you a run for your money, so make sure you have lots of backing on your reel.
+Lefty’s Deceivers and Clouser Minnow work well for hooking stripers.
+If you’re into peacock bass fly fishing, try to throw your line and your striper flies into moving waters and be prepared for a fight!

-What Equipment Do You Need for Saltwater Fly Fishing?
+What do you Need for Saltwater Fly Fishing?

-Even if you frequently fly fish in freshwater, you’ll need to invest in some specific equipment for saltwater fly fishing.
-You can get great fly gear and accessories designed especially for saltwater flies fishing much more easily thana few years ago.
+Even if you frequently fly fish in freshwater, you will need to invest in some specific equipment for saltwater fly fishing.
+You can get great fly gear and accessories designed especially for saltwater flies fishing much more easily than a few years ago.
 Whether you’re fishing from boats or you’re wading, your freshwater gear just won’t cut it out on the ocean.

-You’ll need a rod designed especially for saltwater – they generally have larger butts to give you the power you need to make longer casts in potentially windy conditions.
-Stiff action rods are often recommended for saltwater fly fishing, although that can come down more to personal preference.
+You will need a fly rod designed especially for saltwater – they generally have larger butts to give you the power you need to make longer casts in potentially windy conditions.
+Stiff action rods are often recommended for saltwater fly fishing for beginners, although that can come down more to personal preference.

-Choosing the right size of rod for your saltwater flyfishing will depend on what you’re hoping to catch.
+The size of saltwater fly rod you select will depend on what you’re hoping to catch.
 If you’re aiming for speckled trout, redfish, small bonefish or striped bass, you should be fine with an 8wt rod.
 But if you’re setting your sights on some hefty tarpon, permit, or barracuda, you’d be better off investing in a 9 or 10wt rod.
 9 wt rods generally make good all-purpose saltwater fly rods.
 You can also check out our post here on speckled trout fishing techniques.

-Other than your rod and reel, you’ll need a floating line and a full sinking line, depending on the conditions and what you’re fishing for.
+Other than your rod and reel, you will need a floating line and a full fly fishing sinking line, depending on the conditions and what you’re fishing for.
 We would really recommend taking both so you’re prepared for every eventuality.

 If you’re not sure what to take out with you on your next saltwater fishing trip, you can get some inspiration from this video!

-Promising places include anywhere with structure that allows the gamefish to get close to their prey, such as rocky shoreline and outcrops, bays, docks, and jetties.
-These structures also provide shelter from any larger predators such as sharks, so they are likely spots for fly fishing for bonefish and other gamefish.
+Promising places include anywhere with structure that allows the gamefish to get close to their prey, such as rocky shorelines and outcrops, bays, docks, and jetties.
+These structures also provide shelter from any larger predators such as sharks, so they are likely spots for bonefish and other gamefish.

 Keep your eye out for tell-tale signs, from the obvious – fish feeding at the surface – to the more subtle, such as the dark marks that bonefish leave on the seabed when they feed on crabs.